 The results of ICAI CA Final Nov'19 exams were declared on the 16th of January 2020.
 Chartered Accountancy which is one of the most sought after courses in the country, is also considered as one of the difficult courses to clear because of the pass percentage that always hovers in single digits.
 And that is why everyone has their eyes on the list of rank holders every year when the results are declared.

-The results of CA Final Nov'19 exams were declared on the 16th of January 2020.
-Rank Holders are someone whom everyone looks up to after the results are out.
-In this attempt i.e. CA Final Nov'19, two candidates shared AIR-1.
-As the tradition follows, this time also we tried and connected with the rank holders to give you an insight into their life and fetch out the secret ingredient in their success recipe.
-Here is our exclusive interview with Abhay Bajoria, AIR-1 CA Final November 19 (New Course).
+In this attempt i.e. ICAI CA Final Nov'19 attempt, two candidates shared AIR-1.
+As the tradition follows, this time also we tried and connected with the rank holders to give you a sneak peek into their lives and know from them the secret ingredient in their success recipe.
+Here is our exclusive conversation with Abhay Bajoria, AIR-1 CA Final November 19 (New Course).

-Abhay was born and brought up in Kolkata.
+Abhay Bajoria is born and brought up in Kolkata.
 He is a cricket maniac and a complete movie buff.
 He is also passionate about music.
 Abhay's favorite cricket player is Virat Kohli.
-In our conversation with Abhay, he told us what his strategy was to prepare for CA Finals.
+In our conversation with Abhay, he told us what his strategy was to prepare for ICAI CA Final exams.

 Hi Abhay!
 Many congratulations from the whole team of CAclubindia on getting AIR-1

 The feeling has not even sunk in yet.
 I still cannot believe what happened to me on the 16th of January.
 But, the feeling is quite overwhelming.

 Did you receive a call from the President?